MIND & MATTERS

 Direction

-The majority of New Zealanders remain negative about the direction the country is headed with only 42.5% feeling things are going in the right direction this year, effectively unchanged from the 2024 average (43%).
+Majority of New Zealanders remain negative about the direction the country is headed (62%), with this proportion increasing since June.
+In October, only 38% feel things are going in the right direction – the lowest we’ve seen since September 2023 (35%).

 Wellbeing